Mtanaka77/Debian_v.s._AlmaLinux_OSs/README.md

 However, the AlmaLinux-9 showed strange errors at one of the packages of pairlist before we should install "pip3 install genice".
-We noted that Debian-12 had no difficulty in compiling "pip3 install genice", not installed of GitBash.
+We noted that Debian-12 had no difficulty in compiling "pip3 install genice", not help of Windows' GitBash.

 ### Ab-initio Siesta ###

 Next at the third test, we downloaded the Siesta-4.1b code [3] and unpacked by
 "tar -zxvf siesta-4.1b.tar.gz".
-Before working on the Siesta code, it was necessary to install the OpenBLAS and Scalapack packages.
+Before testing on the Siesta-4.1b code, it was necessary to install the OpenBLAS and Scalapack packages.

 For OpenBLAS, it was straight forward after a while.
-However, the installation of Scalapack went in a different way than CentOS.
+However, the installation of Scalapack needed to go in a different way than CentOS.
 The scalapach-2.2.0 file was downloaded and expanded.
 At the BLACS/SRC directory, one typed $ make (no option), and mpif90 was done automatically to make a part of libscalapack.a.
 The same was done for PBLACS/SRC, but for SRC,